Last Modified: 08 Oct 2014

 - Day care and preschool of children beginning from 3 months old - currently for about 45 children from 3 months to 5 years.

-- After school support classes, English classes and computer classes for elementary school students - for more than 70 people from the neighbourhood - helping prevent them dropping out of school.
+- After school support classes, English classes and computer classes for more than 70 elementary school students from the neighbourhood - helping prevent them dropping out of school.

 - Social assistance for young and single mothers.

 - General family assistance (pediatrician, social worker and psychologist).

 - Job training and support (predominantly for women).